ypriverol/github-paper/document/manuscript.md

 new features, or changes in the code or dependencies, but also to detect wrong results, the so called _logic errors_, where the source code produces a different result compared to what one intended it to do.
+For example, the pride-mod library \cite{Perez-Riverol01092015}
+(https://github.com/PRIDE-Utilities/pride-mod) contains test functions for every single functionality in the library.
 Then, continuous integration provides the way of automatically run all of these tests in the repository by checking data and software dependencies.
 Continuous integration can be done automatically on GitHub (See Rule 6).